j-mendez/dfirestore/README.md

 } from "https://deno.land/x/dfirestore/mod.ts";

 /*
  * CONFIGURATION: Add authentication token for all request.
-Use one of the `setToken` methods below */
+Use one of the `setToken` methods below all configs are optional.
+ */

-// If GoogleService-Info.plist and gcloud installed on machine run to get service token setTokenFromServiceAccount();
+// Optional: If GoogleService-Info.plist and gcloud installed on machine run to get service token setTokenFromServiceAccount();
-// If Email and Password secret shared. optional params if using env variables setTokenFromEmailPassword(
+// Optional: If Email and Password secret shared.
+Optional params when using env variables setTokenFromEmailPassword(
   {
     email: "someemail@something.com",